Finish The Mission Veteran Relief Fund

 Honorees’ portraits are displayed at Brann’s Steakhouse & Grill on Leonard Street, a Grand Rapids restaurant known for the owners’ commitment to supporting local police, first responders, and military.
 FTM plans to install another portrait of each honoree in their specific community, in a location chosen by their family.

 The Honor ride is a 30-mile procession made up of Gold Star Families, area law enforcement, and veteran organizations.
-The procession/escort will conclude at Cedar Springs High School for the Honor Ceremony and portrait unveiling.
+The procession/escort will conclude at Sparta High School for the Honor Ceremony and portrait unveiling.

 Jim Tostrud is a nationally recognized wildlife artist and professional outdoorsman for Kenosha, WI.
 Jim created Wildlife Visions Ventures LLC and has built a great brand and reputation in the outdoor industry for all the he does.
 Jim was also the host of Wildlife Visions Outdoors TV Show and has been producer of the program for over 20 years.